 Nashville, Tennessee, is a popular destination at all times of the year — but it is particularly gorgeous in the fall.
 By October, the summer humidity has lifted, leaving you with gorgeous, crisp weather that is perfect for exploring all that the city has to offer.

-While you’re in Nashville, spend some time exploring all the bars and honky-tonks on Broadway Street.
+While you’re in Nashville, spend some time exploring the bars on Broadway Street.
 You can grab a drink, learn how to country dance, or even grab dinner at one of the multi-level restaurants that overlook this famous street.
-There are plenty of fun places to eat in Nashville, on Broadway and beyond — from Biscuit Love and Frothy Monkey for breakfast to fun spots like Locust and Bartaco for dinner in 12 South Nashville
+There are plenty of great places to eat in Nashville, on Broadway and beyond — including brunch spots in Nashville like Biscuit Love and Frothy Monkey, and great places for dinner in 12 South Nashville, including Bartaco and Edley’s Bar-B-Que (some of my favorites!).

 If you’re looking for a break from the hustle and bustle of the city, take a day trip from Nashville to Franklin, Tennessee.
 There are tons of fun things to do in Franklin, including boutique shopping and touring important historical sites from the Civil War.